Sleepytale Logo

 The animals listened, ears pricked, eyes shining.

-Noah chose the dove again, cupping her in his weather worn hands.
+Noah chose the dove again, cupping her in his weathered hands.

 "Go see if the world is ready," he murmured.

-The dove cooed once, soft as cotton, then flew into the moonlight.
+The dove cooed once, soft as cotton, and flew into the moonlight.

 Hours passed like gentle breaths.